 Mono-Red Prowess Burn – Modern

-Of course, being a modern burn deck, Mono-Red Prowess runs a playset all the obligatory burn spells, including Lightning Bolt, Lava Spike, and Lava Dart, as well as copies of Rift Bolt and Burst Lightning.
+Of course, being a modern burn deck, Mono-Red Prowess runs a playset all the obligatory burn spells.
 All these cards buff the prowess one-drops as well.

 Other attackers in Mono-Red Prowess include Kiln Fiend and Runaway Steam-Kin, both of which also get boosted by casting this deck’s instants and sorceries.
 Runaway Steam-Kin also provides mana, so you can keep on casting burn.